angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

 {{Aether Vial}} on 4 putting a {{Venser, Shaper Savant}} into play to bounce Oracle off the stack, it should protect you from 99& of what you can expect to face.

+If you were to consider a hypothetical combo mirror the three tools above would hold somewhat of a rock-paper-scissors dynamic.
+Discard tends to be more effective against {{W}} chant effects, chants better than Veil and Veil beats up on discard.
+All three sets of tools are perfectly justifiable in use and there is a certain amount of playstyle preference and local / wider metagame shift to consider.

+### REB / Pyroblast

+The next tool to discuss is the pairing of {{Red Elemental Blast}} and {{Pyroblast}}.
+Often these simply perform like an additional (albeit more limited) copy of Force of Will however there is a bit more nuance to using them in/ considering them for your list.
+They cannot fight over opposing threats for the most part other than something like {{Show and Tell}} or {{Echo of Eons}} but are instead good at defending against opposing countermagic.
+They are not effective against opposing Red Blasts but are effective at not being countered by said opposing Red Blasts.
+Equally, they don't prevent Veil from resolving but equally do not feed into it obtaining *value* which can make the consideration of using the Veil trickier.

+ Red Blasts have the second function that makes them favourable which is the ability to potential remove threats from the board as well. {{Narset, Parter of Veils}},
+ {{Leovold, Emmissary of Trest}} and {{Delver of Secrets}} are all viable targets that warrant removal assuming they were able to resolve in the first place.
+Though they can be countered (unlike common counterpart {{Abrupt Decay}}) they do not get stopped by Veil as decay can be.

+ As with the other three previously mentioned, when to bring Red Blasts along can depend on playstyle, personal preference, expected metagame shifts, or even just limitations of your collection (as some may not have the correct dual lands for a given splash which is totally okay!).
+There is currently no objectively correct answer on which interaction to bring to the table however a mix is generally considered better.
+Normally the mix inolves pairing Discard plus one of the other colour splashes (the deck inherently being base {{UB}} meaning this is easier to support) however running say 6-8 Chant/Silences is not uncommon.
+Certain tools are of course better or worse depending on what you are facing and tend to favour being good against facing against {{U}} based decks.

+ ### Daze

+ {{Daze}} gets a slot all by itself over other potential countermagic due to the mana efficiency it displays.
+It enables easy and aggressive early combo turns and can protect against a variety of threats.
+In games expected to go longer it does lose its viability at hitting something but otherwise it can provide an efficient *soft counter*.
+This makes it especially viable to be placed inside a Doomsday pile.

+ Consider the following example:

+ You have resolved Doomsday/drawn into your stack and have {{UUU}} available.

+ <row variant="pile">{{!IU}} {{!LP}} {{!EoA}} {{!Daze}} {{!TO}}</row>

+ Where something like a Veil, Duress or Force would require additional cards in hand or additional mana, the Daze is easy to *slot* into our basic pile.

+ ### Spell Pierce / Flusterstorm

+ ## Example Scenarios

+ ## The Doomsday Mirror